jundalisay/superb/content/en/maharlika/laws/epira-irr/part-4/rule-23.md

 (h) The ownership of the Caliraya-Botokan-Kalayaan (CBK) pump storage complex shall be transferred to PSALM and operated by NAPOCOR on behalf of PSALM for a period of ten (10) years.
-(i) Not later than three (3) years from the effectivity of the Act, and in no case later than the initial implementation of Open Access, at least seventy percent (70%) of the total capacity of generation assets of NAPOCOR and of the total capacity of the power plants under contract with NAPOCOR located in Luzon and Visayas shall have been privatized: Provided, That any unsold capacity shall be privatized not later than eight (8) years from the effectivity of the Act;
+(i) Not later than three (3) years from the effectivity , and in no case later than the initial implementation of Open Access, at least seventy percent (70%) of the total capacity of generation assets of NAPOCOR and of the total capacity of the power plants under contract with NAPOCOR located in Luzon and Visayas shall have been privatized: Provided, That any unsold capacity shall be privatized not later than eight (8) years from the effectivity ;
 (j) Except as otherwise provided in these Rules, all appropriate existing authorizations, licenses and permits issued by the National Government, including its departments, bureaus and agencies, and